dolanmiu/generator-mvc6-angular/README.md

 > [Yeoman](http://yeoman.io) generator

 Sorry everyone who has downloaded this recently, I was just testing publishing it to npm (my first npm release), so there are some issues!
+I will releasing frequent very updates!

+**Note: You need to have Visual Studio 2015 installed.
+[Visual Studio 2013 is does not support MVC 6](http://stackoverflow.com/questions/24259598/is-it-possible-to-use-asp-net-mvc-6-in-visual-studio-2013)**

 ## Getting Started